jujinkim/FixedOrderStaggeredGridLayoutManager/README.md

 - `abstract class SpanSizeLookup { fun getSpanSize(position: Int): Int }`
 - `typealias ColumnPinningStrategy = (position: Int) -> Int?`
  - `interface FixedOrderItemSizeChangeAware` — implement in your ViewHolder to receive a size-change callback injected by the LayoutManager
- - `fun RecyclerView.ViewHolder.notifyFixedOrderItemSizeChanged()` — convenience extension to trigger a per-item recompute from inside the holder
+- `fun RecyclerView.ViewHolder.notifyFixedOrderItemSizeChanged()` — convenience extension to trigger a full recompute from inside the holder

 ## Notes & Limitations
 - Coordinates are recomputed when: adapter items are inserted/removed/moved, span count changes, span sizes change, or an item’s measured size changes.